Food for the Soul: Reception

-Jeremy Tauber of Anime News Network gave the series a overall positive review, with regards to the characters, the food design, and the soundtrack.
+Jeremy Tauber of Anime News Network gave the series an overall positive review, with regards to the characters, the food design, and the soundtrack.
 While Tauber found every episode cozy, heartwarming and fun, he also noted that there are no frills to the slice of life premise at hand, and as such, not a lot of it would come off as too big a surprise for longtime fans of the genre.